UDIA Outlook 2018 – Entrepreneurship

 Nick Shelton is the director and publisher of Broadsheet Media, an Australian media business with digital publications operating in Melbourne, Sydney, Brisbane, Adelaide and Perth.
 An innovator and a highly active entrepreneur, Nick founded Broadsheet in 2009 and it has since become not just a household name, but the key authority and cultural guide on all the shops, bars, restaurants and events that make our cities so vibrant.

 It was an excellent chance “to network with likeminded young professionals.
-Great choice of guest speaker, as we are in an era of start-ups and entrepreneurship, so definitely very relevant“ said William Mahaputra, Taylors Project Architect.
+Great choice of guest speaker, as we are in an era of start-ups and entrepreneurship, so definitely very relevant“ said William Mahaputra, Taylors Registered Architect.

 This UDIA Outlook event provided an opportunity for Taylors young professionals to participate in an engaging evening delving into the world of Broadsheet and take inspiration from Nick’s successful management and leadership style and discovering how space activation and future trends for entertainment can enhance property projects.
 Taylors Project Surveyor, Alvin Tian was inspired saying that it shows “regardless of your academic background it will not limit your career path.
 Guest speaker Nick emphasised to hire people with the same drive and designated skillset to achieve results in other disciplines.”